ameser83/AspNetCoreApi21/Readme.md

-# Project Title

-One Paragraph of project description goes here
+# Rest Api Core 2.1 starter template

+Starter template using core 2.1 rest api

+- Includes project structure for microservices project
+- Support for docker containers
+- OData for Net Core Projects
+- Entity Framework Core

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-What things you need to install the software and how to install them
+Net Core 2.1 SDK
+Docker for windows or Mac
+OData
+Entity Framework Core

 ```
 Give examples